mrdotdavid/pita-bakery/README.md

 # Pita Bakery Completion Timer
-This code is designed to find out when a given work day will end.
-Because of its nature, knowing what time an employee would be leaving is impossible unless calculated.
-This program gives an approximated completion time based on the number of orders.
+This program is designed to give an approximation to when a given work day will end and/or how many trays are required for that order; the user is given the choice.
+Because of its nature, knowing what time an employee would be leaving is difficult and inconvenient.

 ### Instructions to run the code:
-+ Compile the code with: g++ main.cpp bakery.cpp -o "executable name"
++ Compile the code with: g++ main.cpp bakery.cpp